 - Students must have a valid parking permit to park on campus.
-Students may purchase these for \$10 in the office. - Parking illegally will result in fines, detentions, suspensions, parking permits revoked, and/or towing of the vehicle.
-There are no warnings for non-permit vehicles. - Students must park in the designated marked spots.

-- The 15 m.p.h. speed limit and all patterns, rules and regulations must be observed. - Parking in a yellow-marked area, fire zone, visitor, teacher, or reserved spot will result in an automatic fine. - Parking in a handicapped zone could result in a ticket being issued by the Lee's Summit Police as well as by the school. - Motorcycles must abide by the automobile regulations. - During the school day, students are not permitted to go to their parked cars, be in the parking lots, or drive their cars between classes without the permission from an administrator. - Those students riding in automobiles are expected to be in class on time.
+Students may purchase these for \$10 in the office. - Parking illegally will result in fines, detentions, suspensions, parking permits revoked, and/or towing of the vehicle. - Students must park in the designated marked spots. - The 15 m.p.h. speed limit and all patterns, rules and regulations must be observed. - Parking in a yellow-marked area, fire zone, visitor, teacher, or reserved spot will result in an automatic fine. - Parking in a handicapped zone could result in a ticket being issued by the Lee's Summit Police as well as by the school. - Motorcycles must abide by the automobile regulations. - During the school day, students are not permitted to go to their parked cars, be in the parking lots, or drive their cars between classes without administrative approval. - Those students riding in automobiles are expected to be in class on time.
 Any absence or tardy due to private transportation will be unexcused. - All parking fines are \$20.00.